Top 15 Suburbs to live in St. Louis for 2023

 Rock Hill is the warm blanket of St. Louis suburbs – small, comforting, and reliable.

-But don’t get it confused with The Hill, which is the Italian neighborhood located in St. Louis City!
+But don’t get it confused with The Hill, which is the Italian neighborhood located in St. Louis City.

 With a tight-knit community and a penchant for supporting local businesses, this suburb is perfect for those who appreciate the simpler things in life.
-Living in Rock Hill is like being part of a Hallmark movie – just don’t forget to send your neighbor a thank-you note.
+Living in Rock Hill is like being part of a Hallmark movie – don’t forget to send your neighbor a thank-you note.

 Rock Hill’s neighborhoods consist of charming single-family homes, most of which showcase a blend of mid-century and traditional styles.